guardian-framework/framework/docs/pages/framework/the-matrix.md

 In those cases just name the different target achitectures and assign them to each business service.

-All other columns and rows should remain the same no matter which target architecture.
+All other columns and rows should remain the same no matter which target architecture is choosen.